NPS / Jacob W. Frank

 1. Enjoy the Drive

-If you want to drive in the park, you’ll need to come to the North Entrance in Gardiner, Montana — it’s the only road open in winter.
-From there, you can drive to places like Mammoth Hot Springs and Lamar Valley.
-Check our road status map and current conditions before you arrive, observe posted speed limits, and use plowed pullouts to watch wildlife, take pictures, and let other cars pass.
+If you want to drive in the park, you’ll need to come to the North Entrance in Gardiner, Montana—it’s the only road open to regular vehicles in winter.
+From there, you can drive to places like Mammoth Hot Springs, Lamar Valley, and Silver Gate/Cooke City.
+Temporary travel restrictions or closures can occur at any time without notice.
+Check our road status map and current conditions before you arrive, drive cautiously as roads can be icy, watch out for snow plows, and expect to encounter bison and other wildlife on park roads.
+Use plowed pullouts to watch wildlife, take pictures, and let other cars pass.
 Not a fan of winter driving?
 Book a guided road-based tour!

 2. Make the Most of Your Trip